Faculty

 Debra Berger

-Debra Berger is now passionate about plants and creating spaces that nurture and inspire people, though she didn’t start this way.
+Debra BergerDebra Berger is now passionate about plants and creating spaces that nurture and inspire people, though she didn’t start this way.
 Raised in urban Brooklyn, NY, when she was a little girl she thought flowers came from a florist, and trees grew uniformly planted one car apart.

 As she grew older, she began to feel on some intrinsic level that gardens could be places for nurturing the spirit.
 In 1991, she left the city to pursue a bachelor’s degree in Fine Arts at S.U.N.Y.
 New Paltz in upstate New York.
-The campus was nestled among forest, farms, and orchards.
+The campus was nestled among forests, farms, and orchards.
 Surrounded by nature, she observed the succession of the changing seasons and how a sense of place connects us to home.

 From her fine arts studies, she learned about color, composition, history, and aesthetics.
 At about this time, she encountered a book that proved fateful called Noah’s Garden, by Sara Stein.
-In it, she wrote about restoring the ecology by taking all the back-to-back yards in suburbia, removing the vast stretches of lawn and re-planting them with native plants, essentially creating a green belt that mimics nature.
+In it, she wrote about restoring the ecology by taking all the back-to-back yards in suburbia, removing the vast stretches of lawn, and re-planting them with native plants, essentially creating a green belt that mimics nature.
 That inspired her to change direction and hope to one day fuse her background in art and design with a desire to integrate our role as stewards of the earth.

 In 2006, Debra moved from living in Los Angeles to Portland where she began to transition from a 13-year graphic design career to landscape design.
 She completed advanced certifications in Permaculture and Organic Gardening.
-Debra’s path, in turn, then led to completing an AAS Degree in the Landscape Design program at Portland Community College.
+Debra’s path, in turn, then led to her completing an AAS degree in the Landscape Design program at Portland Community College.

 Debra is currently the Design Manager at Paradise Restored Landscaping and served as the 2015 Co-President on the Oregon chapter board of the Association of Professional Landscape Designers (APLD).
 Relocating to the lusher setting of Portland, she feels she has added years to her longevity and enjoys spending time with family, especially doting on Spike, her three-legged kitty.